 Iodine is an essential micronutrient required for the production of thyroid hormone to support growth and development, especially of the brain.
 The Department of Health (DH) has commissioned the Chinese University of Hong Kong (CUHK) to conduct an Iodine Survey to assess the iodine status of three population subgroups in Hong Kong.

 This survey aimed to assess the iodine status among school-aged children, pregnant women and lactating mothers in Hong Kong.

 Around 1,000 school-aged children, 1,500 pregnant women and 500 lactating women were recruited from Student Health Service Centres, Maternal and Child Health Centres under DH and Hospital Authority birthing hospitals.

-Data Collection Period
+Data Collection and Survey Results

 Handling Collected Data

 All data collected is used only for research and statistical purposes.
 Survey results are released in aggregated form only.
 All personal data is kept strictly confidential and disposed of safely within 6 months after completion of the survey.